mmistakes/minimal-mistakes/_posts/2016-09-13-To-Do-Damage.md

 awkward to deal with programmers.

-In a later post I'll challenge some of these assumptions but for now put yourself in the mid set of these businesses.
+In a later post I'll challenge some of these assumptions but for now put yourself in the mind set of these businesses.

 Given this environment what I have to deal with is: